migueltorrescosta/migueltorrescosta.github.io/_posts/2018-01-04-From-Surviving-To-Living.md

 Suppose a company has 2 employees Anne and John.
 The company values Anne's work 2 times more than John's work.
 As such the company is paying Anne £1400 and John £700.
 This can be seen as fair, one person having double the money to spend and be happy since they are contributing double of what others are contributing.

-However there is one problem: Both of them have survival costs.
-For this argument's sake lets assume that both Anne and John need £600 to survive.
-By surviving I mean having shelter (a home), food, electricity and water.
-Then Anne's spending money is £1400 - £600 = £800, but John's is 700£ - 600£ = £100, like this:
+However there is one problem: Both of them have survival costs, namely rent, food, eletricity and similar expenses.
+Assume that both Anne and John need £600 to survive.
+Subtracting survival costs, we get that Anne's spending money is £800, but John's is £100, like this:

 <table>
   <thead>